jakobottar/2020_dataviscourse_homework/hw1/README.md

  - 25%: Redesign of provided visualization.
  - 10%: Selection of visualization.
  - 20%: Critique of your selected visualization.
- - 20%: Redesign of your selected visualization.
+ - 20%: Redesingn of your selected visualization.